 Solution:

-• If possible then place your spider plant outdoors in a shaded area during warmer months where it can benefit from natural conditions.
+- If you can then put your spider plant outdoors in a shaded area during the warmer months.

 7. Plant Maturity